 Eligible rollover distribution-20% withholding.
-Distributions you receive from qualified pension or annuity plans (e.g., 401(k) pension plans) or tax-sheltered annuities that are eligible to be rolled over tax free to an IRA or qualified plan are subject to a flat 20% withholding.
-The 20% withholding is required, and you cannot choose not to have income tax withheld for eligible rollover distributions.
+Distributions you receive from qualified pension or annuity plans (e.g., 401(k) pension plans and section 457(b) plans maintained by a governmental employer) or tax-sheltered annuities that are eligible to be rolled over tax free to an IRA or qualified plan are subject to a flat 20% withholding rate.
+The 20% withholding rate is required, and you cannot choose not to have income tax withheld from eligible rollover distributions.
 See Pub.
 505 for more details.
-However, the payer will not withhold income tax if the entire distribution is transferred by the plan administrator in a direct rollover to a traditional IRA, qualified pension plan, or tax-sheltered annuity.
 Do not give Form W-4P to your payer unless you want an additional amount withheld.
 Then, complete line 3 of Form W-4P, and submit the form to your payer.